 The 32 bit ISO image is 2.5 GB while the 64 bit ISO image is 3.3 GB.

-Microsoft have also made a variety of different languages available for the consumer preview.
+Microsoft has also made a variety of different languages available for the consumer preview.
 You can choose from

 - Chinese (Simplified)